Espressive/cascara/.changeset/perfect-tools-notice.md

 ---
-"docs": patch
+'docs': patch
-"@espressive/cascara": patch
+'@espressive/cascara': major
 ---

-feat(FDS-331): [Cascasa] - add OLD suffix to Table, Form and Chat
+feat(FDS-331): [Table, Form, Message] - add 'Old' suffix to Table & Form to prepare for a hook-based API, and rename Chat to ChatMessages